fadhilnapis/SIG-FSTM/README.md

 ## What is SIG Community anyway ?

 SIG is a special interest group created to make KUIS students more productive in this digital world.
-SIG consist of three main interest branch which is Opensource club, Network Security and Development club.
+SIG consist of three main interest branch which is Open Source club, Network Security and Development club.

+## ... so what is Open Source ?

+The term "open source" refers to something people can modify and share because its design is publicly accessible.